4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 - **Table** (submenu): Field names of the table selected using the submenu.
 - **Current table**: Field names of the current table (available in triggers, form methods and object methods).
 - **Project forms**: Database project form names.
 When you double-click on a project form name, 4D inserts its while respecting the syntax: the form name is inserted between quotes.
 - **Table forms**: Database table and form names in the form of a hierarchical list.
 When you insert a form name into a method by double-clicking its name, 4D inserts it while respecting the syntax: the form name is inserted between quotes and is preceded by the name of the table and a semi-colon.
-For example: [Table];"Form".
+Por ejemplo: [Table];"Form".
 - **Methods**: Database project method names.
 - **All folders**: Names of object folders and subfolders set in the database displayed in the form of a hierarchical list.
 Folders can be used to organize objects in a customized manner.
 They are managed from the Home Page of the Explorer.
 - **Folders** (submenu): Contents of the folder selected using the submenu.